File Systems and Zoned Block Devices

 - Zone reset as discard operation Block discard (or trim) used to indicate to a device that a block or range of blocks are no longer in use is replaced with execution of a zone write pointer reset command when all blocks of all segments of a section are free, allowing the section to be reused.

-f2fs uses 32 bits block number with a block size of 4 KB.
+f2fs uses 32-bits block numbers with a block size of 4 KB.
 This results in a maximum volume size of 16 TB.
-Any device with a total capacity larger than 16 TB cannot be used with f2fs.
+Any device or combination of devices (for a multi-device volume) with a total capacity larger than 16 TB cannot be used with f2fs.

 To overcome this limit, the dm-linear device mapper target can be used to partition a zoned block device into serviceable smaller logical devices.
 This configuration must ensure that each logical device created is assigned a sufficient amount of conventional zones to store f2fs fixed location metadata blocks.